2called-chaos/bouncefetch/README.md

 ## Features

-* easy and flexible configuration
+* easy and flexible configuration (now support multiple configs as well)
 * classifies bounces with the [build-in rules](https://github.com/2called-chaos/bouncefetch/blob/master/config/rules.rb) (custom ones are easily added)
 * maintains an exportable database of failed recipients and their causes (no actual database required)
 * export to CSV file or post to remote http(s) endpoint (perfect for automatisation)